 SUBJECT: Agreement with Meza Studios for the Glow!
-Photography & Video Storytelling
+Photography & Video Storytelling Project

-Project

-Review and approve, for full Commission consideration, an agreement with Meza Studios to design and execute the Glow!
+Review and approve an agreement with Meza Studios to design and execute the Glow!
 Photography & Video Storytelling project in a one-time amount not to exceed \$22,885.